Programme

 Luis Pablo Ruiz-Calavera, Prof.

-Universidad Politécnica de Madrid / Airbus
+Airbus & Universidad Politécnica de Madrid

 Some aerodynamic challenges of the future sustainable commercial aircraft